Available entirely online!

-Online courses meet 10 to 14 weeks each semester during the Fall, Spring and Summer semesters (see Academic Calendar for details).
+Online courses meet throughout the year during the Fall, Spring and Summer semesters (see Calendar for details).
 Online students generally log into their online course website one or more times per week to retrieve lectures and assignments or to participate in a chat session.
 Online students should expect to spend 6 to 10 hours per week engaged in course-related activities for each course.
 For more information on online courses, visit our online program home page .

 Graduate certificate courses must be completed within a five-year period with a minimum 3.0 grade point average and no more than one course with a grade below B. Once all courses for a graduate certificate have been completed, students must complete and submit the Graduate Certificate Clearance Form.
 Please submit your completed form to: UMass Lowell Registrar's Office, 220 Pawtucket Street, Lowell, MA 01854-5129.
 Forms can also be scanned and emailed to email@example.com.

 UMass Lowell has built a solid reputation by offering one of the largest selections of online programs available through a traditional university.
 Courses are taught by full-time faculty who are experts in their fields, and by adjunct faculty who, as practicing professionals, bring real-world experience to online class discussions.